operator-framework/operator-sdk/website/content/en/docs/building-operators/helm/migration.md

 The easy migration path is to initialize a new project, re-recreate APIs, then copy pre-v1.0.0 configuration files into the new project.

+### Prerequisites

+- Go through the [installation guide][install-guide].
+- User authorized with `cluster-admin` permissions.
+- An accessible image registry for various operator images (ex. [hub.docker.com](https://hub.docker.com/signup), [quay.io](https://quay.io/)) and be logged in in your command line environment.
+  - `example.com` is used as the registry Docker Hub namespace in these examples.
+  Replace it with another value if using a different registry or namespace.
+  - The registry/namespace must be public, or the cluster must be provisioned with an [image pull secret][k8s-image-pull-sec] if the image namespace is private.

 ### Creating a new project

 In Kubebuilder-style projects, CRD groups are defined using two different flags